serrif/website/main/mission.md

 tagline: We're a modern, creative community.
 ---

-To deliver a better; more safe, and secure server experience for everyone.
+*To deliver a better; more safe, and secure server experience for everyone.*
-{: .usa-font-mission }
+{: .usa-font-lead }

 <hr style="margin-top: 4.5rem; margin-bottom: 4.5rem;">